Cocossoul/ci-tools/README.md

-# ansible-ci
+# ci-tools

-An Ansible Docker image for my Ansible CI/CDs
+A Docker image for my infra CI/CDs.